 I am proud to report that we now have more Emiratis working with us than ever before.
-Approximately 34% of our people are UAE Nationals and we continue to be a hugely attractive employer brand for the most talented Emirati youth - the nation's leaders of tomorrow.
+Approximately 34% of our people are UAE Nationals and we continue to be a hugely attractive brand to the most talented Emirati youth - the nation's leaders of tomorrow.